omaremad74/klei-adobe-tools/README.md

 The `.jsfl` scripts are the main way to interact and make use of the dynamic library.
 You too can develop your own `.jsfl` scripts if you wish!
 It is JavaScript with Flash's API extended into it.
 Here is an unfortunately outdated, but latest [documentation](https://help.adobe.com/archive/en_US/flash/cs5/flash_cs5_extending.pdf) on the API.

+### Commands
 The following commands and scripts can be accessed within the `Commands` menu in Adobe Animate

-Using the `Decompile{KLEI_GAME}Format` script will prompt you to select the zipped data of the respective games data and then select an out path to place the XFL project.

-Using the `Compile{KLEI_GAME}Format` script will compile the CURRENTLY OPEN Animate project (FLA/XFL) into the respective games format, provided the project is properly formatted for compilation.
++ `Compile{KLEI_GAME}Format`: Compiles the currently open Animate project (FLA/XFL) and currently opened movie clip into the respective games format, provided project is properly formatted for compilation.
++ `Decompile{KLEI_GAME}Format`: Select files (folder/.zip) of respective games data and then select an out path to place the XFL project.

 ## Building From Source